PLP-MERN-Stack-Development/react-js-jsx-and-css-mastering-front-end-development-esther-malowa/README.md

 ### 🧠 Project Description

 This React application was built as part of the Week 3 assignment to demonstrate proficiency in JSX, Tailwind CSS, React hooks, and component-based architecture.
-The project includes multiple reusable components, a responsive layout, and routing setup using React Router.
+The project features multiple reusable components, a responsive layout, and a routing setup utilizing React Router.

 ### 🧱 Features Implemented